 There is also something to be aware of even if it’s not a drawback, as such, and that is that shooting in Linear FOV mode is non-reversible.
 That is, once you shoot in Linear mode you can’t revert the image or video footage back to the wide view as you can with the old post-processing method.
 So you’ll want to be certain as you shoot that Linear mode is what you want.

 You can, of course, continue doing it the old way of shooting in the regular Wide FOV mode and correcting in post.
+It doesn’t always give exactly the same results, but you can get close.

 Here’s a quick example where I corrected an image shot from the GoPro HERO5 Black in Lightroom using the method I’ve outlined here.
 At the time I originally processed this example and wrote this post, Lightroom didn’t have a built-in lens profile specifically for the GoPro HERO5 Black yet.
 Used the one for the HERO4 Black and found that it worked well on HERO5 Black images.
 Since then, a new version of Lightroom (2015.8) has come out that adds HERO5 Black support.
-Here’s a screenshot of the options available:

-For video, you should be able to use GoPro Studio to remove the fisheye, but for now Studio v.22.214.171.12472 needs an update–it’s not registering HERO5 footage and giving the option for fisheye correction of video.
+For video, you should be able to use GoPro Studio to remove the fisheye, but for now Studio v.184.108.40.20672 needs an update–it’s not registering HERO5 footage and giving the option for fisheye correction of video.